Yona-Appletree/ledSPI/README.md

 Overview
 ========
 ledSPI is a simple opc-compatible server for driving APA102 leds from spidev-enabled linux machines.
 It is derived from LEDscape and contains the same interpolation and dithering support, which itself was inspired by Fadecandy.

+It was created specifically to drive APA102 LEDs from a RaspberryPi from data over the OPC protocol.
+It supports TCP and UDP OPC data, as well as expiermental support for e131 for DMX compatibility.

 Building